When I’m auditing websites, image optimisation has often been ignored more than anything, particularly technical SEO-wise.

 - Show product variations (e.g. colour, size)

-- Use alternate views to highlight the best features of products
+- Use alternate views to highlight a product’s best features

 - 360-degree views may help